l7mp/stunner/README.md

   [hacks](https://kubernetes.io/docs/concepts/security/pod-security-policy/#host-namespaces)).
 This
   is intended: STUNner is a Kubernetes ingress gateway which happens to expose a STUN/TURN compatible service to WebRTC clients, and not a public TURN service.
+* STUNner contains only a *partial implementation of the Kubernetes Gateway API.* In particular, only GatewayClass, Gateway and UDPRoute resources are supported.
+This is intended: STUNner deliberately ignores some unnecessary complexity in the [Gateway API](https://gateway-api.sigs.k8s.io) and deviates from the prescribed behavior in some case, all this to simplify the configuration process.
+The [STUNner Kubernetes gateway operator](https://github.com/l7mp/stunner-gateway-operator) docs contain a [detailed list](https://github.com/l7mp/stunner-gateway-operator/README.md#caveats) on the differences.
+* Certain Kubernetes control plane operations will *trigger a STUN/TURN server restart in STUNner*, which leads to dropping all active client connections.
+In particular, adding, removing or modifying Gateways currently require a full server restart.
+Modifying the GatewayConfig or UDPRoutes, however, is reconciled seamlessly.
+We plan to remove this restriction in a later release; for now it is best to refrain from intrusive changes on live STUNner deployments.
 * STUNner supports arbitrary scale-up without dropping active calls, but *scale-down might disconnect calls* established through the STUNner pods and/or media server replicas being removed from the load-balancing pool.
 Note that this problem is [universal](https://webrtchacks.com/webrtc-media-servers-in-the-cloud) in WebRTC, but we plan to do something about it in a later STUNner release so stay tuned.
-* The WebRTC DataChannel API is not supported at the moment.
+* SCTP DataChannels are not supported at the moment.

 ## Milestones

 * v0.9: First public release: STUNner basic UDP/TURN connectivity + helm chart + tutorials
-* v0.10: Onboarding: long-term STUN/TURN credentials and [STUN/TURN over
+* v0.10: Long-term STUN/TURN credentials and [STUN/TURN over
   TCP/TLS/DTLS](https://www.rfc-editor.org/rfc/rfc6062.txt).
-* v0.11: Day-2 operations: STUNner Kubernetes operator.
+* v0.11: Day-2 operations: STUNner Kubernetes gateway operator and dataplane reconciliation.
+* v0.12: Security: Hide plain text credentials in the Gateway API and expose TLS/DTLSS.
-* v0.12: Observability: Prometheus + Grafana dashboard.
+* v0.13: Observability: Prometheus + Grafana dashboard.
-- v0.13: Performance: eBPF acceleration
+- v0.14: Performance: eBPF acceleration
 - v1.0: GA (this fall)
 - v2.0: Service mesh: adaptive scaling & resiliency